-- a flat fee for each business, profession, or occupation conducting business in the jurisdiction; - a flat fee for each type of permit or inspection requested;

-- an hourly rate determined by hourly wage or salary, including employee benefits, of the person or persons assigned to investigate or inspect multiplied by the number of hours estimated for the investigation or inspection to be performed; - an hourly rate as determined above with the addition of other expenses related to such regulatory activity, such as administrative and travel expenses multiplied by the number of hours estimated for the investigation or inspection to be completed; - for construction projects that are classified as new construction, the number of square feet of construction or the number of square feet of construction to be served by the system to be installed in conjunction with and limited by the building valuation data as established periodically by the International Code Council or by similar data and in conjunction with and limited by the above methods of determining hourly rates; and - for construction projects that are classified as renovation and all other construction projects, the cost of the project in conjunction with and limited by the building valuation data that conforms with the principles and methods established periodically by the International Code Council or by similar data and in conjunction with and limited by the above methods of determining hourly rates. [§48-13-9]
+- a flat fee for each business, profession, or occupation conducting business in the jurisdiction; - a flat fee for each type of permit or inspection requested; - an hourly rate determined by hourly wage or salary, including employee benefits, of the person or persons assigned to investigate or inspect multiplied by the number of hours estimated for the investigation or inspection to be performed; - an hourly rate as determined above with the addition of other expenses related to such regulatory activity, such as administrative and travel expenses multiplied by the number of hours estimated for the investigation or inspection to be completed; - for construction projects that are classified as new construction or for extensive renovation projects, the number of square feet of construction or the number of square feet of construction to be served by the system to be installed in conjunction with the International Code Council or by similar data and in conjunction with and limited by the above methods of determining hourly rates.
+An extensive renovation project is a project valued at \$75,000 or more to renovate the existing structure. [§48-13-9]